 - 6 Surabaya Travel Agent

 Think to do in Surabaya

-Most visitors travel to Surabaya for sightseeing, business, shopping or just a stopover to get to Yogyakarta, Bali or Sulawesi etc. Surabaya has destinations attractions and modern shopping centers that fit in with everything in Southeast Asia and the characteristics of bustling Asian cities.
+Most visitors travel to Surabaya for sightseeing, business, shopping, or just a stopover to get to Yogyakarta, Bali, or Sulawesi, etc. Surabaya has destination attractions and modern shopping centers that fit in with everything in Southeast Asia and the characteristics of bustling Asian cities.

-Today it is one of the largest cities in the south east Asian region and is the main commercial center.
-As a tropical region, The best time to visit Surabaya city has a dry season from May through to September because of a wet season from November through April during throughout the year with Surabaya temperatures ranging from 26°C to 31°C.
+Today it is one of the largest cities in the Southeast Asian region and is the main commercial center.
+As a tropical region, The best time to visit Surabaya city has a dry season from May through to September because of a wet season from November through April throughout the year with Surabaya temperatures ranging from 26°C to 31°C.